 Transcontinental Rail Service begun in the United States.

-The Athenean Literary Society is organized at the Normal.
+The Athenian Literary Society is organized at the Normal.

 The Waffle Iron is patented by Cornelius Swarthout.